raspberrypilearning/cd-sebento-appinv-3/en/step_4.md

 + In the **Designer** view click on the component and at the bottom of the **Components** Section click **Rename**.

-+ I called my buttons "CurrentLocation" and "Save".
++ I called my buttons "currentLocation" and "Save".

 --- /collapse ---